kevinwang09/learningtower/README.md

 <!-- Confirm with Kevin, The PISA assessment measures responses from individual students and school principals.
 A subset of features of these questionnaires can be found in `student` and `school` respectively (the latter coming soon). -->

-The `learningtower` gives access to a subset of variables from PISA data originally collected and are available from the [OECD](http://www.oecd.org/pisa/data/), for the years 2000 - 2018, collected on a three year basis.
+The `learningtower` gives access to a subset of variables from PISA data originally collected and are available from [OECD](http://www.oecd.org/pisa/data/), for the years 2000 - 2018, collected on a three year basis.

-The `learningtower` package contains mainly three datasets - student dataset - school dataset - countrycode dataset
+The `learningtower` package contains mainly three datasets student dataset, school dataset and countrycode dataset

 This provides us with information about the students scores in mathematics, reading and science.
 Their school details, and which